 Graduated in 2016

-Armed with a Master’s in Urban Sociology, Elizabeth Williams was looking for a PhD program that was affiliated with policy-based research centers, and she found her home at The Dukakis Center in the School of Public Policy and Urban Affairs.
-From day one, she took advantage of the various teaching, research, and project opportunities she had at her disposal and her experience resulted in a fruitful career in transportation equity work after graduation.
-She still looks back fondly at her time at Northeastern as the institution that gave her the resources and skills that led her to where she is now.
+Armed with a Master’s in Urban Sociology, Elizabeth Williams was looking for a doctoral program affiliated with policy-based research centers.
+She found her home at The Dukakis Center in the School of Public Policy and Urban Affairs with its vast research affiliations and innovative faculty network.
+Elizabeth’s PhD in Sociology gave her the resources and skills for a fulfilling career in transportation equity.

 Related Schools & Departments

-She took an intro foundational urban sociology course with Professor Liza Weinstein, and appreciated how it delved deep into various issues and expanded her interest in the field.
+Elizabeth took a foundational urban sociology course with Professor Liza Weinstein, and appreciated how it delved deep into various issues and expanded her interest in the field.

-She worked on “The Toll of Transportation,” a participatory research project that addressed transportation equity.
-This ultimately crystalized what Elizabeth wanted to pursue as a career.
+Elizabeth worked on “The Toll of Transportation,” a participatory research project that addressed transportation equity.
+This ultimately crystalized what she wanted to pursue as a career.

-Through connections from her time at Northeastern, she landed jobs in transportation equity work at UMass Donahue Institute and the MBTA.
-She is currently the Director of Data and Policy at MassDOT.
+Through connections from her time at Northeastern, she landed jobs in transportation equity at UMass Donahue Institute and the MBTA.
+Elizabeth is currently the Director of Data and Policy at MassDOT.

 “It’s funny, because we’re often on calls, and we realize at some point that every single person on the call is a Northeastern person, either across MassDOT or the T. Northeastern casts a wide net.
-When I say that you have a built-in network because you went to Northeastern, it’s your students, your co-workers, but also your professors and other colleagues that you’ve worked with.
-Most of my professional experiences in Boston have been offshoots of Northeastern.”
+You have a built-in network because you went to Northeastern.
+It’s your students, your co-workers, [and] also your professors and other colleagues that you’ve worked with.”

 More Student Paths